Immunizations, Background Check, Drug Testing and CPR Requirements

-- Students may reapply to the Medical Assisting program after their criminal record is cleared.
+- Students may reapply to the Medical Assistant program after their criminal record is cleared.

-- If a student is arrested, during the time they are enrolled in the Medical Assisting Program, the arrest must be reported to the Medical Assisting Program Director in writing within five business days or prior to the next scheduled clinical day, whichever comes first.
+- If a student is arrested, during the time they are enrolled in the Medical Assistant Program, the arrest must be reported to the Medical Assistant Program Director in writing within five business days or prior to the next scheduled clinical day, whichever comes first.

-- Upon written notification, the Allied Health Department Chair and appropriate College representatives will review the student’s status in the Medical Assisting Program.
+- Upon written notification, the Allied Health Department Chair and appropriate College representatives will review the student’s status in the Medical Assistant Program.

 - A possible outcome of the review may be the student’s inability to continue in the Program.

 All Medical Assistant Program students who attend clinical and have patient contact, will undergo a 10-panel drug screen with Verified Credentials [VCI], the vendor approved by Central Oregon Community College.
 Students will be administratively withdrawn from class if the required urine drug screen is not completed, by the due date indicated in the pre-registration information, with the specified vendor, Students with a positive urine drug screen that will not allow clinical attendance will be disqualified from attending the Medical Assistant Program until the next registration period for the Program.